 It has been our vision to have a permanent physical home in Iringa since the Project was founded in 2007.
-With the support from TSS Aware, FISCH has been blessed with the funds to purchase a plot of land in Iringa which will house the continued activities of FISCH for a long as God sees fit and the first building has been completed.
+With the support from TSS Aware (see below), FISCH was blessed with the funds to purchase a plot of land in Iringa which will house the continued activities of FISCH for a long as God sees fit and the first building has been completed.

 TSS Aware is a charity in the UK dedicated to raising awareness of the potentially fatal condition known as Toxic Shock Syndrome (TSS).
 The charity was founded by the family of Natasha who sadly passed away on February 14th 2013 after using a tampon for the first time.
 Natasha was a sparky young lass involved with church, music, drama and dance and her sudden and unexpected death came as a devastating shock to all who knew her.